artyomxx/socks5proxy/readme.md

 > based on Dante-server

+1. Clone this repo
-1. Change username and password in [Dockerfile](Dockerfile)
+2. Change username and password in [Dockerfile](Dockerfile)
-2. `docker build . -t socks5proxy` (change `sockes5proxy` to whatever you want)
+3. `docker build . -t socks5proxy` (change `sockes5proxy` to whatever you want)
-3. `docker run --name proxy -d --restart-always -p 1080:1080 socks5proxy`
+4. `docker run --name proxy -d --restart-always -p 1080:1080 socks5proxy`
-4. Setup clients with username and password you've typed in [Dockerfile](Dockerfile)
+5. Setup clients with username and password you've typed in [Dockerfile](Dockerfile)

 ---